 The day starts with wreath laying at different graveyards and statues throughout the city.
 Karl Johans gate is the location for the children's parade, before attention turns to a traditional concert in the grounds of Akershus Fortress.

 The parade is free to watch but getting there early is a must to secure a good view.
 Tickets are required to enter the best spots near the palace.
-These are free but must be reserved in advance.

 Although these are the main events in the capital, smaller events take place all over the city.
 The various districts of Oslo all organise specific events as do other groups and individual restaurants.

-For more information, check out the dedicated webpages at Oslo Kommune.
+Much of the city centre will be closed to traffic for much of the day, which also impacts public transport.
 For more information on events in Bergen, check out the city's dedicated 17 May website.

 For a better idea of what to expect in Trondheim, take a look at this 17 May live blog I published in 2019.
 It contains photos and videos from more than 12 hours of fun and games.

-The rest of Norway
+The Rest of Norway

 Events are set to take place throughout Norway on a more-or-less similar basis to previous years.
 For details on your specific location, try googling “17 mai” together with the name of the municipality, or the website of your local municipality.